richard-hajek/environment-overseer/README.md

 │   │   └── <activity>
 │   └── enable
 │       └── <activity>
-└── today
+├── today
-    └── <activity> # Auto generated, do not create
+│   └── <activity> # Auto generated, do not create, contains number of seconds activity spent enabled └── active
+    └── <activity> # Only exists if the activity is currently enabled
 ```

 In examples above `<activity>` is always a single file, named by the activity itself.

-Files in `today` will be generated automatically and contain number of seconds activity spent enabled.
+Folders `today` and `active` are both runtime generated, you should only read from those.
-It is refreshed every ~60 seconds.
+They are refreshed every ~60 seconds.
-See my defined limits for examples.